Golf on NBC: 2020s: PGA Tour renewal, regaining the U.S. Open

 In November 2021, it was announced that early round coverage of the U.S. Open, U.S. Women's Open, The Open Championship, and the Women's Open, will be moved from Golf Channel to USA Network beginning in 2022.
+In August 2025, NBC Sports renewed its rights to USGA tournaments through 2032; the agreement factors in plans by Comcast to spin-off most of NBCUniversal's cable networks as the new subsidiary Versant, with USA Network and Golf Channel continuing to hold the cable rights to its tournaments.